TomFrost/DeepSea-Storm/Readme.md

 Installation
 ------------
 Copy the .xml file to wherever your IDE stores color schemes on your OS.
 On Mac, this location is ~/Library/Preferences/WebIde10/colors/.
+For extra awesomeness, you could fork this theme on GitHub, clone your forked repo, and symlink the xml file to this location so that you can commit your changes and submit pull requests.
+You know.
+If you're awesome.

 Legal
 ------